-The use of planning obligations will be critical to the delivery of Strategic Priority 14 of the draft CSDP which identifies the need to ensure that the city has the infrastructure in place to support its future growth and prosperity.
-In order to meet this need the City Council will seek to secure a fair and reasonable developer contribution without adversely affecting the ability for new developments to take place in the city.
+The use of planning obligations will be critical to the delivery of Strategic Priority 13 of the CSDP which identifies the need, to ensure that the city has the infrastructure in place to support its future growth and prosperity.
+In order to meet this need the council will seek to secure a fair and reasonable developer contribution without adversely affecting the ability for new developments to take place in the city.